 Park entry fees:

-$12 per vehicle per day (Minnamurra Rainforest area only).
-Bus or taxi: $4.40 per adult and $2.20 per child.Buy an annual pass.
+$12 per vehicle per day only in the Minnamurra Rainforest area.
+Bus or taxi: $4.40 per adult and $2.20 per child.Buy annual pass

 - Minnamurra Rainforest Centre

 You don’t have to be a weeding specialist to get involved in volunteer work at Minnamurra Rainforest.
 Join local experts and like-minded volunteers for bush regeneration in Budderoo National Park.